-V. Detentions
+V. Secondary phase detentions

+Detentions will only take place in the secondary phase and not in the Primary phase.
 The length of a detention, and the strategies/tasks employed, will be dependent on the type of behaviour demonstrated.
 Please see the table below:

-Behaviour Detention Length Strategies / Tasks Disruptive or disrespectful behaviour Tuesday Afterschool 3:30-4:00pm 30 mins Restorative justice - to include: Role-plays Discussions Reflective activities Lateness (morning and afternoon registration time) Arriving up to 10 minutes late more than once in a week Arriving more than 10 minutes late once Repeated lateness to lessons or afternoon registration Tuesday Afterschool 3:30-4:00pm 30 mins Reflecting on underlying issues Developing organisational skills Exploring current morning routines and where these can be changed to improve punctuality Lack of homework or equipment (repeated) Tuesday Afterschool 3:30-4:00pm 30 mins Reflecting on underlying issues Developing organisational skills Producing homework timetables Incorrect uniform (repeated) Tuesday Afterschool 3:30-4:00pm 30 mins Checking uniform Reflecting on underlying issues Identifying any support needed Removal from lessons / serious incidents Tuesday Afterschool 3:30-4:30pm 1 hour Restorative justice - to include: Role-plays Discussions Reflective activities
+Behaviour Detention Length Strategies / Tasks Disruptive or disrespectful behaviour Tuesday Afterschool Restorative justice - to include: 3:30pm - 4:00pm Role-plays 30 minutes Discussions Reflective activities Lateness (morning and afternoon Tuesday Afterschool Reflecting on underlying issues registration time) 3:30pm - 4:00pm Developing organisational skills • Arriving up to 10 minutes late more than once in a week 30 minutes • Exploring current morning routines and where these can be changed to improve • Arriving more than 10 minutes late once punctuality

+Repeated lateness to lessons or afternoon registration Lack of homework or equipment (repeated) Tuesday Afterschool 3:30pm - 4:00pm 30 minutes Reflecting on underlying issues Developing organisational skills Producing homework timetables Incorrect uniform (repeated) Tuesday Afterschool 3:30pm - 4:00pm 30 minutes Checking uniform Reflecting on underlying issues Identifying any support needed Removal from lessons / serious incidents Tuesday Afterschool 3:30pm - 4:30pm 1 hour Restorative justice - to include: o Role-plays o Discussions o Reflective activities